Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 - Corey Shafer from YouTube [Python OOP Tutorial Playlist](https://www.youtube.com/playlist?list=PL-osiE80TeTsqhIuOqKhwlXsIBIdSeYtc).
 Nothing about classes, or Python in general, really clicked until these.
 I should have made time to watch them earlier.

-- David Bowers, my Code Institute Mentor, thank you for your patience in the face of my panic and hopelessness.
+- Sarah from Tutor Support and Eva from Student Care - thank you for the help.

 - Rohit Sharma, for fitting me in for an extra mentor session to help me simplify the tangle I created.

-- My husband, William Wong, for feeding me and giving me peace to code.
+- David Bowers, my Code Institute Mentor, thank you for your patience in the face of my panic and hopelessness.
+I really appreciate your positivity in countering the imposter syndrome!